HeshanKarunaratne/cka/README.md

 kubectl replace --force -f elephant.yaml
 ```

-#### Taints and Tolerations
+#### Taints and Toleration
 - Better way to visualize this is using a person(node) and a bug(pod)
 - There are 2 things that determine whether a bug can land on a person
   1. Persons Taint
   2. Bugs toleration level
 - Taints and Toleration are used to set restrictions on what pods can be scheduled on a node
 - If we apply a toleration on a pod, and a taint on a node, that specific pod can only be deployed in that node because of the toleration
-- Taints are set on nodes while Tolerations are set on pods
+- Taints are set on nodes while Toleration are set on pods
-- If we add a Taint on the node then any pod without a toleration cannot placed in that node
+- If we add a Taint on the node then any pod without a toleration cannot be placed in that node
 - There are 3 taint-effects
   1. NoSchedule: Pods will not be scheduled on the node
   2. PreferNoSchedule: The system will try to avoid placing a pod on the node